 Several unfilmed episodes in the first and second seasons featured the Ferengi, either in person or referenced as a much greater threat to the Federation.
 The Ferengi were originally supposed to be an aggressive, expansionist empire out there making deals with the Federation's enemies.
 References in several episodes would have built up their threat, and appearances in other episodes would have depicted them as warriors who were in a state of "cold war" or even "undeclared war" with the Federation, and often competing directly with the Enterprise crew in a manner similar to the Klingons in The Original Series.
 However, with the Ferengi debuting ridiculously and being later retooled as a species of high-tech merchants who could provide comic relief, the Romulans gradually assumed the role of TNG's main antagonists.

-Doctor Selar, played by Suzie Plakson in "The Scitzoid Man", got a great deal of screen time and lines that could just as easily been filled by Pulaski.
+Doctor Selar, played by Suzie Plakson in "The Schizoid Man", got a great deal of screen time and lines that could just as easily been filled by Pulaski.
 Writer Tracy Tormé said that he wanted there to be romance between Selar (Vulcan) and Worf (Klingon).
-When it was time to introduce a new love interest for Worf, they already had a go-to actress.
-Worf was already stoical as a Vulcan, and K'Ehleyr was a half-blood sassy female, so it's a different interpretation of how "opposites attract".
+Instead, though Selar was referenced on occasion, she never appeared on the show again, and the would-be subplot between her and Worf was dropped.
+Suzie Plakson made two more appearances on the show as a different character, K'Ehleyr, who was also a love interest for Worf.

 The Borg were at one point supposed to play a much bigger part in the series than they did.
 Those Romulan and Federation outposts that were wiped out at the end of the first season were supposed to be foreshadows of a major Borg invasion of the Romulan Empire.
 A writer's strike wound up forcing the producers to cut and change the story to what was seen in "The Best of Both Worlds".
 Certainly would have been a darker turn for the series, though.